isabella232/offer-decisioning.en/help/offer-library/using/creating-decision-rules.md

     >[!NOTE]
     >
-    >The Unified Segment Builder provided to create decision rules presents some specificities compared to the one used with the **[!UICONTROL Audience Destinations]** service.
+    >The Segment Builder provided to create decision rules presents some specificities compared to the one used with the **[!UICONTROL Audience Destinations]** service.
 For example, the **[!UICONTROL Segments]** tab is not available for use.
-However, the global process described in the Unified Segment Builder documentation is still valid to build offers decisions rules.
+However, the global process described in the Segment Builder documentation is still valid to build offers decisions rules.

 1. Click **[!UICONTROL Save]** to confirm.